Procellis-Technology-Inc/MCPiP/README.md

 ## Getting help

-Their are a wealth of resources out there about Captive Portals in Meraki.
+There are a wealth of resources out there about Captive Portals in Meraki.

 For Flask issues, please refer to the official Flask documentation at https://flask.palletsprojects.com/en/2.0.x/ .
 The authors would also recommend Miguel Grinberg's Flask Mega-Tutorial at https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world .